Sam Ehlinger: 2019 season

 On the heels of a strong sophomore campaign, Ehlinger was named one of the early favorites to win the 2019 Heisman Trophy in December 2018 and was a preseason candidate for the Walter Camp Player of the Year and Manning Award.
 The Dallas Morning News considered him the best quarterback in the Big 12 Conference entering the season and he made numerous Preseason All-Big 12 and All-American lists.

 Ehlinger was the starter for all 13 games in what was a somewhat disappointing season.
-Despite high hopes for the team - the Longhorns started out ranked #10 and were expected to compete for the Big 12 Title - the Longhorns went 8-5, did not make it to the Big 12 Title game and found themselves in the Alamo Bowl.
+Despite high hopes for the team – the Longhorns started out ranked #10 and were expected to compete for the Big 12 Title – the Longhorns went 8–5, did not make it to the Big 12 Title game and found themselves in the Alamo Bowl.
 Ehlinger, however, did not have a bad season.
-He had his first game with 400+ passing yards and had a record breaking start, setting school records for passing yards (2,378) passing touchdowns (23) and total offense (2,738) through the first eight games, and set similar records for 3, 4 and 5 game starts.
-He also became the only player in Texas history to throw for at least 200 yards and two touchdowns in the first five games of a season, set the school record for 4 passing TD games in a season (4) and 3 TD games (6).
+He had his first game with 400+ passing yards and had a record breaking start, setting school records for passing yards (2,378) passing touchdowns (23) and total offense (2,738) through the first eight games, and set similar records for three, four and five game starts.
+He also became the only player in Texas history to throw for at least 200 yards and two touchdowns in the first five games of a season, set the school record for four passing touchdown games in a season (4) and 3 touchdown games (6).
 He tied Colt McCoy for the school record with his twelfth 200-yard passing game this season and became the only quarterback in UT history to throw for 200 yards in 12 straight games during a single season.
-He became a semifinalist for the Maxwell Award, Davey O’Brien Award, Wuerffel Trophy and Earl Campbell Tyler Rose Award and finished the season with a win in the Alamo Bowl and being named the game's Offensive MVP.
-It was the team's, and Ehlinger's, 3rd straight bowl win.
+He became a semifinalist for the Maxwell Award, Davey O'Brien Award, Wuerffel Trophy and Earl Campbell Tyler Rose Award and finished the season with a win in the Alamo Bowl and being named the game's Offensive MVP.
+It was the team's, and Ehlinger's, third straight bowl win.
 He was again named an All Big 12 Team Honorable Mention.